chef/chef-web-docs/chef_master/source/index.rst

 This page has links to each topic in this doc set.
 You can also use the navigation tool or the search box to find what you're looking for.

-If this is your first visit, we recommend reading `how to learn Chef <https://learn.chef.io/tracks/getting-started/>`_.
+If this is your first visit, check out the `Getting Started <https://learn.chef.io/tracks/getting-started/>`_ track on Learn Chef.

 If you need documentation for previous versions, see the `Docs Archive <https://docs-archive.chef.io>`_.